 While that is understandable in the circumstances, it also creates an information vacuum for investors.
 That needs to be filled.
 This is the opportunity to provide investors more insight into specific operations such as R&D and new product development, or to introduce them to senior managers they haven’t been exposed to before.

-Providing important “color” about your business from top to bottom creates a greater sense of trust with your investors.
+In an investor communications strategy, providing important “color” about your business from top to bottom creates a greater sense of trust with your investors.

 Communicate from the Top